homemlab/subcell/README.md

 The program will write the resulting cell.fastq.gz in the same input directory folder_fastq/

 ## Issues
-Please open an issue or contact <ricardo.santos@nms.unl.pt>
+Please open a github issue or contact <ricardo.santos@nms.unl.pt>